OpenStackweb/osf-website/src/pages/openinfra-summit/index.md

   title: OpenInfra Summit Vancouver 2023
   upperTitle: THE NEXT SUMMIT IS COMING SOON!
   description: >
-    Collaborate directly with the people building and running open source infrastructure using OpenStack, Kubernetes and 30+ other technologies.
+    Collaborate directly with the people building and running open source infrastructure using Linux, OpenStack, Kubernetes and 30+ other technologies.
   date:
     icon: /img/summit/Vector-calendar.svg
     text: June 13-15, 2023